nnlog/nnlog.github.io/_posts/db/2022-04-25-db-study-PK.md

 ---

 layout: post
-title: "DB study about PK adn FK"
+title: "DB study about PK and FK"
 image: study.jpg
 categories: All db